sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 # Training simple (only LabPics)
 1. Download the LabPics data set from [Here](https://zenodo.org/record/3697452) or [here](https://drive.google.com/file/d/1gfaM_6eZjtg7dkFShGl1gIfsXzj1KjIX/view?usp=sharing)
-2. Open the Train.py script
+2. Open the Train.py** script
 3. Set the path to the LabPics dataset main folder to the TrainFolderPath parameter.
 4. Run the script
-5. Output trained model will appear in the /log subfolder or any folder set in Trained model Path
+5. Output trained model will appear in the /log subfolder or any folder set in Trained model Path ** Train_old.py is the original train function used in the paper.